burhanaras/MercariTestApp/README.md

 * We also have a Work manager to run once a day periodically to fetch data and keep local db up to date.
 WorkManager is really great, neat and clean.
 I love it!

+### Package Structure

+* **UI** Contains UI related classes which are Activities, Fragments, ViewModels  and custom views.
+* **Database** Contains DAO, entity classes, Room DB implementation and everything else related to database
+* **Domain** Keeps domain objects, anything related to business logic and usecases
+* **Network** Contains Retrofit implementation, service api interface and data transfer objects
+* **Repository** Single source of truth for all the app data
+* **Work** Contains a WorkManager worker to run daily and keep local db up to date

 ### TO-DO List

 * SSL Pinning (https://developer.android.com/training/articles/security-config#CertificatePinning)